nimaeskandary/poly-server/readme.md

 This can include options like what bases, components, or projects you want to run tests for, with nothing will run tests for bases and components your projects in `projects/` depend on

+If you use Intellij with the Cursive plugin, you can also execute tests like normal in your REPL

 ### Libraries